lightbend/fdp-sample-applications/README.md

   * InfluxDB (required only for KillrWeather and network intrusion apps)
   * Grafana (required only for KillrWeather and network intrusion apps)

+> **Note:** In order to run some of the Spark based applications on DC/OS e.g. Network Intrusion that uses DC/OS Spark CLI (`dcos spark run`) you need to have this [Lightbend distribution of Spark](lightbend/spark:2.3.1-2.2.1-2-hadoop-2.6.5-01).

 ### Configuration file

 The installation is driven through a JSON configuration file that defines the components that you want to install.
 A template for this file is provided, `apps/bin/config.json.template`, which has the full set of applications and the set of components for each application.